kossiitkgp/docs/community/onboarding-offboarding.md

 1. Add them to the Slack.
 Ask each one to install the Slack desktop and mobile apps and enable notifications to not miss out any important updates.
 1. Add them to their batch’s private channel.
 1. Add their contact details on https://github.com/kossiitkgp/secrets.
+1. Update the [Bhattu bot](https://github.com/kossiitkgp/bhattu) with the new batch's Slack accounts.
 1. Assign their 1:1 group.
 1. Add their name to the website.
 1. Give access to KOSS’s facebook page.